mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 // same as { readonly variant1: string } | { readonly variant2: number }
 ```

-As you can see, there is a difference with how TypeScript natively handles
+As you can see, there is a difference in how TypeScript natively handles
 variants: Mondrian variants are *tagged*, meaning that each variant of a union
 type must have a unique name to tell it apart from the others.